 Higher tier

-Henry Le Chatelier was a pioneering French chemist born in 1850, whose work and research have enable scientists to better understand chemical equilibrium.
+Henri Le Chatelier was a pioneering French chemist born in 1850, whose work and research has enabled scientists to better understand chemical equilibrium.
 His most famous contribution is perhaps the principle that bears his name, Le Chatelier's Principle.
-This is a theory to help chemists and other scientists understanding how chemical systems (the reacting chemicals) at equilibrium respond to changes in the reaction conditions, whether it be temperature, pressure, or concentration.
-In essence, this principle states that a chemical system will change its composition to minimize the effect of any changes in temperature pressure or concentration that are made to any of the substances involved in the equilibrium reaction.
+This is a theory to help chemists and other scientists understand how chemical systems; that is the reacting chemicals at equilibrium respond to changes in the reaction conditions, whether it be changes in temperature, pressure, or concentration.
+In essence Le Chatelier's principle states that a chemical system at equilibrium will change its composition to minimise the effect of any changes in temperature, pressure or concentration that are made to any of the substances involved in the equilibrium reaction.

 From the work you have done on rates of reaction you probably already know that it is possible to change the rate of a reaction by say heating it up or increasing the concentration of a particular reactant, adding a catalyst or increasing the surface area of a reacting substance.
 A common misconception that a lot of students have is that if a reaction has achieved dynamic equilibrium then it consists of a 50:50 mixture of reactants and products; however this is rarely the case.